 Jeff manages the National Restaurant Association’s sustainability projects and education efforts.
 He acts as an environmental liaison to the restaurant industry, helping businesses minimize their waste footprint and save money.
 He regularly speaks to audiences about environmental issues, including food waste in the restaurant industry, and works closely with the Food Waste Reduction Alliance.
 Jeff is originally from Southern California but now lives in Bethesda, MD with his wife and young daughter.
 They have a large summer garden near Sykesville, MD, where they grow potatoes, squash, bush beans, and other produce.
 Jeff received his Bachelor of Science from the University of California, Santa Cruz and holds a Master of Public Policy from Duke University.
 He is a part-time surfer, a full-time foodie, and an amateur photographer.

-Eileen Dykes, Food Literacy Working Group
+Eileen Dykes, Co-Chair, Food Education Working Group